elounihamzawork/java-fundamentals/Streams and Lambdas in Java 8/SPLITERATOR.md

 - **default void forEachRemaining(Consumer action):** Performs the given action for each remaining element, sequentially in the current thread, until all elements have been processed or the action throws an exception.
+- **trySplit():** To split the source, so that two threads can work separately on different sections of the input, Spliterator provides a trySplit() method

 ##### Spliterator trySplit() example